rkmonarch/rkmonarch/README.md

 <p align="left"> <a href="https://twitter.com/0xrahulk" target="blank"><img src="https://img.shields.io/twitter/follow/0xrahulk?logo=twitter&style=for-the-badge" alt="rkmonarch" /></a> </p>

-- 🌱 I’m currently learning **App Development and Blockchain Development**
+- 🌱 I’m currently learning and exploring **DeFi**

-- 💬 Ask me about **Flutter, Android, Blockchain Development, Web3**
+- 💬 Ask me about **DeFi, Payments, Flutter, Blockchain Development, Web3**

-- 📫 How to reach me **rkweb3.00@gmail.com**

 ### About Me 🚀

-As a highly skilled and experienced blockchain and Flutter developer, I have a strong track record of delivering high-quality software solutions.
-My expertise in decentralized application development using blockchains such as Solana, Ethereum, Polygon combined with my proficiency in Flutter, allows me to create innovative and effective solutions for a wide range of projects.
-I am a self-starter with a keen eye for detail, and I am dedicated to staying up-to-date with the latest developments in the field.
+I'm a blockchain developer who loves working on decentralized finance (DeFi) projects.
+I enjoy exploring the latest in technology and specialize in coding with TypeScript, Flutter, Rust, Solidity, JavaScript, Move, and Python.
+My focus is on creating smart contracts and decentralized applications (DApps), and I'm always excited to discover and implement new advancements in the blockchain space.

 ### Frameworks and Technologies I have worked with: